viperleed/viperleed/doc/content/measurement/quantities.rst

 |LEED-IV| measurements (e.g., 0.5 eV).

 **End energy**: The final beam energy of the measurement, after which the acquisition either concludes or restarts.
+This energy should be chosen with great care.
+A wider energy range adds more data to the available data pool, but higher beam energies can sometimes degrade a sample very quickly.

 Times
 =====